RileyMShea/channels_learning/README.md

 ##### What problem do websockets solve?

-Previous internet protocols were centered around HTTP (`http://`) and were never designed to accommodate real-time applications.
+Previous internet communication was centered around HTTP (`http://`) and which was never designed to accommodate real-time applications.
 Hacks like long long-polling http, and server side events(SSE) were plagued by low performance(slow), high overhead(computationally expensive) or high technical debt(hard to